Mutesz

 Content Questions

 Mutesz doesn't have question words, instead it will nouns with the sza demonstrative to ask questions.
-The word raa "thing" is often used for inanimates and the partitive te=kı "one of" for animates.
+The word raa "thing" is often used for inanimate and the partitive te=kı "one of" for animates.

 raa=sza